Seems Like Old Times (film): Reception

 Roger Ebert, in a December 24, 1980 review, gave the film two stars out of four and wrote that although it made him "laugh out loud", the movie never "edged over the line of success".
 He said, "the good parts were good enough to hold out the promise for more.
 The movie is Neil Simon's attempt at one of those 1940s-style screwball comedies with lots of surprise entrances and hasty exits and people hiding under the bed.
 It would be hard to improve on the casting (Goldie Hawn, Chevy Chase and Charles Grodin).
 And there are a couple of really funny, sustained sequences."
 Gene Siskel of the Chicago Tribune also awarded two stars out of four and called it a "limp comedy" with "only gag lines and no characters."
 Janet Maslin of The New York Times described the film as "Neil Simon in very funny form" and the cast as "extremely appealing," adding, "The material here is slick and entertaining, and Mr. Sandrich settles for comic simplicity without reaching for anything more.
 He coaxes the film along at a cheerfully breakneck rhythm."

 Charles Champlin of the Los Angeles Times wrote that "if it gets a zero for innovation, it gets somewhere around 93 for the skill with which it delivers an old-fashioned slapstick farce.
 Like a Henny Youngman routine, it is funny partly because it tries so hard, in a stop-at-nothing-you-take-my-wife-please way, to be funny."
 Variety wrote that Sandrich "has relied basically upon Neil Simon's script, often funny but thin on development, to carry things.
 The result is a picture that is amusing on the surface but very typical in terms of its setups ...
 Of course, none of the pic's drawbacks much matter thanks to the extremely engaging rapport between Chase and Hawn."
 Jack Kroll of Newsweek wrote that Simon's working on the models of old screwball comedies gave the movie "a breeziness most of his film writing has lacked.
 On the laugh meter this movie does well.
 Sandrich has a nice light touch, and his cast is excellent.
 Especially, of course, Goldie Hawn, the delightful comedienne who provides more pure pleasure than any other movie actress today."

+Margaret Booth who worked for Ray Stark said she "hated" the film and felt Hawn and Chase "I didn't think clicked."

 On review aggregator Rotten Tomatoes, 70% of 20 critics' reviews are positive, with an average rating of 6.1/10.
 Metacritic, which uses a weighted average, assigned the film a score of 58 out of 100, based on nine critics, indicating "mixed or average reviews".

 The film was nominated for a Razzie Award for Worst Supporting Actor for Charles Grodin.